Early Childhood Studies (BA)

 For detailed fees information visit Tuition and Fees by Program.

 Ontario Secondary School Diploma (OSSD) or equivalent with a minimum of six Grade 12 U or M courses including the following program specific requirements.

-- The minimum grade(s) required in the subject prerequisites (normally in the 70-75% range) will be determined subject to competition.
+- Note: the minimum grade(s) required in the subject prerequisites (normally in the 70-75% range) will be determined subject to competition

 Academic admission requirements for all other applicants are available at: